Contents

 A Checklist for AP Bio Exam Review

 1. DO RETRIEVAL PRACTICE, AND BEWARE OF OVERCONFIDENCE INDUCED BY OUTLINES.
-Before I launch into some suggestions about what to do, I want to offer some guidance about what not to do.
+Before I launch into some suggestions about what to do, I want to offer some guidance about how to coach your students about what not to do.
 Review outlines are wonderful.
 But a typical outline can lead to overconfidence.

 Here’s why: When a student looks over an outline, they usually feel some familiarity with what they’re looking at.
 This can lead them to think, “yeah…I know this.
 I’m set.”
 But familiarity is not the same as mastery.
 On the AP exam, your students are going to need to very quickly make choices about good and bad biology, and explain what they know.
 The best way to do that is through active learning and what’s called retrieval practice.
 Simply put, you have to make your students recall what they know.